-One of the great things about Los Angeles is that it is a culturally rich area that offers a number of opportunities to learn more about a variety of topics.
-Whether you are wanting to discover contemporary art, architecture and design, or would like to learn more about the history of L.A., there is a museum just for you.
-One exciting museum that is great for the whole family are the La Brea Tar Pits & Museum.
+One of the great things about Los Angeles is that it is a culturally rich area that offers some opportunities to learn more about a variety of topics.
+Whether you are wanting to discover contemporary art, architecture, and design, or would like to learn more about the history of L.A., there is a museum just for you.
+One exciting museum that is great for the whole family is the La Brea Tar Pits & Museum.

 The museum allows guests to learn more about the history of Los Angeles thousands of years ago, specifically, during the Ice Age.
-In fact, this area is the only active, urban Ice Age excavation site, which means archaeologists are still exploring the tar pits and recovering fossils from that time.
-Some of the fossils that have been found here include saber toothed cats, mammoths, dire wolves and more.
-If you want to learn more about what goes on during these excavation sites, you can visit their live dig site where scientists are discovering new Ice Age specimens to add the museum’s collection everyday.
+This area is the only active, urban Ice Age excavation site, which means archaeologists are still exploring the tar pits and recovering fossils from that time.
+Some of the minerals that have been found here include saber-toothed cats, mammoths, dire wolves and more.
+If you want to learn more about what goes on during these excavation sites, you can visit their live dig site where scientists are discovering new Ice Age specimens to add the museum’s collection every day.